 - Meeting people from different backgrounds and cultures

 - Gaining new insights and perspectives while building new relationships

 - Learning a new language

 - Engaging with engineering students in an international setting

-- Beginning stages – discussing program types, location and culture abroad
+- Discussing program types, location, and culture abroad

-- Narrowing down programs and discussing your goals in relation to studying abroad
+- How to narrow down programs and discussing your goals in relation to studying abroad

 - Tier structure/financing study abroad and scholarship opportunities